 Have a Wonderful 62 Days of Summer

-The Canton Public Library hosts exciting activities all summer long.
+The Canton Public Library hosts exciting activities all summer long for kids and adults alike.
 If you're visiting during the summer, don't forget to check out the Summer page for all the latest information.

 Stop by the Secondhand Prose Bookstore

-Secondhand Prose is a volunteer-run bookstore that has an ever-rotating selection of books for all ages, DVDs, and even jigsaw puzzles.
-Pop by during their open hours or during a monthly bag sale to get some new-to-you items that will be sure to excite.
+Secondhand Prose is a volunteer-run bookstore inside the library that has an ever-rotating selection of gently used books, DVDs, and jigsaw puzzles for all ages.
+Most items are $1 each or less.
+Stop in during their open hours or during a monthly bag sale to get some new-to-you items that will be sure to please your visitors.

 Take the Library Home for Your Visitors

-If you already have a Canton Public Library card, you can bring some items home to use with guests or access them without a visit in person.
+If you already have a Canton Public Library card, you can bring some items home to use with guests or access online resources without leaving home.

-If you're farther away, check out a MAP—a Michigan Activity Pass, that is.
-This program offers you complimentary or reduced-price admission to a variety of Michigan state parks, historic sites, museums, and more with your library card.
+If you're farther away, check out a MAP—a Michigan Activity Pass.
+This program offers you complimentary or reduced-price admission to a variety of Michigan state parks, historic sites, museums and more with your library card.